-Appendix A contains a set of color spectrograms that illustrate the temporal variation in the noise from 0.1 to 1 Hz.
-The spectrograms show the amplitude of ground velocity (as output by the seismometer) color-coded as a function of frequency and time.
-Spectra are taken from 180-s windows that are shifted 90 s.
-Each plot shows the spectra for a 24-hour period, when available.
-For the Hanford site, data from the 1994 deployment are shown from one day at each of the three measurement sites in addition to the 12-hour period in 1996 when the simultaneous measurements were taken.
+Appendix A contains a set of color spectrograms that illustrate the temporal variation in the noise (ground motion in terms of velocity) from 0.1 to 1 Hz.
+The spectrograms show the amplitude of ambient noise color-coded as a function of frequency and time.
+Spectra are taken from 180-s windows that are shifted 90-s.
+Each plot shows the spectra for a 24hour period, when available.
+For the Hanford site, data are shown from one day at each of the three measurement sites occupied in the 1994 deployment in addition to the 12-hour period in 1996 when the simultaneous measurements were taken.